jeff4/a7/src/pages/posts/76-palen.md

 	* It seems that now that Britan had achieved escape velocity for industrialization, it sought to "kick away the ladder" for competing Western imperialist countries.
 * British free traders and their compatriots in other countries *duplicitously* downplayed the power of political and econoimc nationalism at their own peril. p.
 14
 	* List derisively called free-traders advocates of *cosmopolitical economy*.
+* In List's view, free-trade radicals and idealists promised that international trade liberalization would bring cheap food to the starving masses, prosperity for all, and even world peace.
+* But List the realist claimed to see through this universalistic and pacifistic language.
+* List believed all those flowery words to be a mere smokescreen.
+* According to List, the true intention of Cobden and other free traders:

 * List of languages and countries first translated/published on p.
 19:
 	1. 1843 - Hungary